 14th January 2014 Jonathan Heron and Elizabeth Barry, 'Helpless Compassion’: From Samuel Beckett's Not I to the Francis Report' (participatory workshop)

 Group and Family Therapy Conference session, Mount Sinai Hospital, New York

 On 17th September 2015, colleagues and I gave a talk, 'Disorders of the Self: A Literary Example' to this group of psychiatrists, psychologists and social workers based at the Mount Sinai Hospital on the Upper East Side.

 New York Psychoanalytic Society and Institute: Modernism, Psychoanalysis and the Embodied Mind

 On 18th and 19th September 2015, colleagues and I organized and presented work in a two-day symposium in New York, exploring the relationship between modernist writing, psychoanalysis and disorders of self.
 This was funded by a second AHRC grant, awarded to establish a network investigating modernism, medicine and the embodied mind.
 A wide range of analysts, therapists and clinicians attended, in addition to humanities scholars and the general public.
 Parts of the event were accredited as Continuing Medical Education.

 Empathy and Affect in Medical and Theatrical Practice

-On 12th and 13th October 2017, colleages Dr Jan Parker (Cambridge) and Dr Jane Montgomery Griffiths (Monash) and I organized a workshop exploring the concepts of empathy and affect in medical and theatrical practice, looking at the ways actors and audience relate to characters in physical or mental distress, and what questions this might open up in relation to medical ethics and practice.
+On 12th and 13th October 2017, colleages Dr Jan Parker (Cambridge), Dr Jane Montgomery Griffiths (Monash) and I organized a workshop at the University of Warwick exploring the concepts of empathy and affect in medical and theatrical practice, looking at the ways actors and audience relate to characters in physical or mental distress, and what questions this might open up in relation to medical ethics and practice.
 The event website is here: Empathy and Affect workshop